Compare Rates

 This also holds for their height, weight, tobacco use or not.
 Also, having hazardous occupations or sports that could take their life.
 These dangerous occupations and sports can also change your health classifications.
 Since each person’s possible risk can vary, the application has to be broken down into these risk categories.

 We will create two fictitious applicants for this example: Joe, a 30-year-old non-smoker, has no health problems.
 He has perfect height and weight and has a safe job as an electrical engineer.
-He only plays golf as his sport and would not represent much of a severe risk to life insurance.
+He plays golf as a sport and would not represent much of a severe risk to life insurance application.
 Therefore, he may qualify for “Preferred Best” rates.

 Bob may only qualify for a “Standard” health classification.
 As you can see, these two people would have a health class reflecting a considerable difference in premiums.